 Carrot Common – Carrot Common is a retail and health center with stores, natural health services and a green roof.
 Carrot Cache is a funding program that supports innovative food producers.

-Centre for Immigrant & Community Services provides settlement services, including the From Garden to Kitchen program
+Centre for Immigrant & Community Services provides settlement services, including the From Garden to Kitchen program.
+CICS offers plots and greenhouse space to community groups.

 East Scarborough Storefront – – helps networks of residents, social service organizations, academic institutions and others to run programs and organize events in the neighbourhood of Kingston Galloway/Orton Park.
 Includes the R.O.S.E garden which provides opportunities to the residents to grow fresh vegetables, and the Eco-Food Hub, a place to learn and share knowledge about food and cooking.

-Malvern Family Resource Centre - a multi-service social service agency providing a variety of programs and services to residents in the Scarborough North and Scarborough Rouge Parks ridings.
-Malvern Action for Neighbourhood Centre operates community gardens in Neilson Park and along Sewells Road and the Malvern Revitalization Committee plans projects related to local food and environmental issues.
-MFRC is developing one of the CEED gardens on Hydro lands.
+Malvern Family Resource Centre – a multi-service social service agency providing a variety of programs and services to residents in the Scarborough North and Scarborough Rouge Park ridings, including community gardens in Neilson Park and along Sewells Road.
+MFRC also runs the Malvern Urban Farm and seasonal farmers’ market.

 Community Health Centres